Tony La Russa

-Anthony La Russa Jr. (/ləˈruːsə/; born October 4, 1944) is an American former professional baseball player, coach, and manager.
-His Major League Baseball (MLB) career has spanned from 1963 to 2022, in several roles.
+Anthony La Russa Jr. (/ləˈruːsə/; born October 4, 1944) is an American former professional baseball infielder and manager.
+His Major League Baseball (MLB) career spanned from 1963 to 2022, in several roles.
 He is the former manager of the St. Louis Cardinals, Oakland Athletics, and Chicago White Sox.
 In 35 seasons as a manager, La Russa guided his teams to three World Series titles, six league championships, and 13 division titles.
 His managerial total of 2,884 MLB wins is second only to Connie Mack's.

 As a player, La Russa made his major league debut in 1963 and spent parts of five major league seasons with the Kansas City / Oakland Athletics, Atlanta Braves, and Chicago Cubs.
-After a shoulder injury during the 1964–65 off-season, he returned to college and received a degree from the University of South Florida before playing much of the remainder of his career in the minor leagues until retiring in 1977.
-He then earned a Juris Doctor degree from Florida State University.
+After a shoulder injury during the 1964–65 off-season, he completed a degree at the University of South Florida before much of his career in the minor leagues and retiring in 1977.
+He would then completed a JD at Florida State University.

 Named manager of the White Sox in the middle of the 1979 season, La Russa guided the team to an American League West division title four seasons later.
 In the middle of the 1986 season, he was fired by the White Sox and hired less than three weeks later by the Athletics.
 La Russa led the A's to three consecutive American League championships from 1988 to 1990 and the 1989 World Series title.
 He left Oakland after the 1995 season to manage the Cardinals, whom he led to three National League championships and the and 2011 World Series titles.
 La Russa retired after winning the 2011 title and 34 seasons as a major league manager.
 Three months later, he accepted a position helping fellow former manager Joe Torre, the executive vice president for MLB operations.
 In 2014, he became the chief baseball officer for the Arizona Diamondbacks.
 In November 2019, he joined the Los Angeles Angels as a senior advisor of baseball operations.
 In the 2021 offseason, he was named the manager of the White Sox; he retired in 2022 due to health concerns.

 In 2013, La Russa was unanimously elected to the Hall of Fame by the 16-member Veterans Committee.
 The induction ceremony was held at Cooperstown, New York, on July 27, 2014.
-On August 16, 2014, he was inducted into the St. Louis Cardinals Hall of Fame Museum.
+On August 16, 2014, he was inducted into the St. Louis Cardinals Hall of Fame.